Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Engineering)/Linux (Derived From UNIX Family)/Free Software & OSS (Open Source Software)/Network Management/Network Management Basics.md

 #### 👉 `netstat` (deprecated) --> `ss` | `hashcat`
 ↗ [Nettools /👉 `netstat`](Nettools.md#👉%20`netstat`)

+`ss` stands for "Socket Statistics".
+It is a potent tool for inspecting and displaying detailed information about network sockets on a Linux system.
+The ‘`ss`’ command is an indispensable resource for network administrators, system administrators, and developers, offering insights into network connections, routing tables, and more.

 #### 👉 `ifconfig` (deprecated) --> `ip`
 ↗ [Nettools /👉 ifconfig](Nettools.md#👉%20ifconfig)